programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 Before you start this lesson, you may want to read *The Programming Historian*'s lessons on [Working with Text Files in Python](https://programminghistorian.org/lessons/working-with-text-files) and [Manipulating Strings in Python](https://programminghistorian.org/lessons/manipulating-strings-in-python) if you are unfamiliar with these topics or if you need a refresher.

 Please note, however, that these lessons were written in Python 2 whereas this one uses Python 3.
 The differences in syntax between the two versions of the language can be subtle.
 If you are confused at any time, follow the examples as written in this lesson and use the other lessons as background material only.
+(More precisely, the code in this tutorial was written using Python 3.6.4; the f-string construct in the line `with open(f'data/federalist_{filename}.txt') as f:`, for example, requires Python 3.6 or a more recent version of the language.)

 ## Required materials